-Health Information
+Student Health and Wellness Information

 Students will be given temporary care in case of illness or injury during school hours.
 If your child has a medical problem, please make sure the school nurse is informed.
+Please notify the nurse if any changes or updates are needed during the school year.
 It is very important that correct telephone numbers (home, work, cell and emergency) are on file in the main office in case parents or emergency contacts need to be contacted.